 Do I have to pay a stipend to interns?

-There is no single rule that all interns must be paid, except for apprentices under the Apprentices Act, where stipend is mandatory.
-Still, paying a reasonable stipend is a strong risk control and goodwill signal for your brand.
+There is no single rule that all interns must be paid, except for apprentices under the Apprentices Act where stipend is mandatory.
+Paying a reasonable stipend is still a strong risk control and a goodwill signal for your brand.

 Can a company charge interns a fee for training or onboarding?